direktiv/direktiv.github.io/docs/events/knative/example.md

 ## Knative with Kafka

-To use Knative triggers Knative will be installed with Kafka as Broker and Channel provider.
-Please be aware that this is not a production setting and for this example only.
-The first step is to create create Knative eventing pods with the Knative operator.
+To use Kafka as the underlying mechanism for message brokering Knative needs to be configured during installation.
+The YAML here will create Knative Eventing instance with the required settings.

 ```yaml title="Knative Eventing with Kafka"
 cat <<-EOF | kubectl apply -f -